 It is a lot similar to leaving half a bag of crispy chips or tortillas out without packing it properly.
 When you open it, the chips become rancid and stale.
 The same thing happens to coffee.
 If it is not sealed properly after grinding or consumed immediately, it becomes stale and loses its rich taste.

 Another reason to buy whole beans coffee is that the loss of carbon dioxide from the coffee beans.
-The carbon dioxide makes the large part of our atmosphere, it also contributes to giving the coffee its delicious taste.
+Carbon dioxide makes a large part of our atmosphere, it also contributes to giving the coffee its delicious taste.

 Coffee beans are very porous, this allows the gases to easily pass in and out of the beans.
 The grinding process increases the porosity of the coffee beans and this increases the loss of carbon dioxide and thus resulting in the bad taste of your coffee.